-During 2017/18, the OGA made substantial changes to the methodology (Figure 12) by which the UK's Yet-to-Find Prospective Resources are estimated, using industry bestpractices and building upon the legacy inventory of leads and prospects inherited from the OGA's predecessor organisations, and maintained by the British Geological Survey (BGS).
+During 2017/18, the OGA made substantial changes to the methodology by which the UK's Yet-to-Find Prospective Resources are estimated, using industry best-practices and building upon the legacy inventory of leads and prospects inherited from the OGA's predecessor organisations, and maintained by the British Geological Survey (BGS).

-The Yet-to-Find estimate now also includes Prospective Resources added through Play Analysis, building upon the OGA's recent regional geoscience initiatives and activities including the Government-Funded Seismic Programmes, the Regional Mapping Project (delivered by Lloyds Register), and post-doctoral research projects (delivered by Heriot-Watt University, the University of Aberdeen and the University of Durham).
+The Yet-to-Find estimate now also includes Prospective Resources added through Play Analysis, building upon the OGA's regional geoscience initiatives and activities including the Government-Funded Seismic Programmes, the Regional Mapping Project (delivered by Lloyds Register), and post-doctoral research projects (delivered by Heriot-Watt University, the University of Aberdeen and the University of Durham).

-6 UK Oil and Gas Reserves and Resources as at end 2017 https://www.ogauthority.co.uk/media/5126/ oga_reserves_resources_report_2018.pdf A more detailed description of the methodology used is set out in the OGA's previous reserves and resources report6.
+A more detailed description of the methodology used is set out in the OGA's 2018 reserves and resources report8.